Newfoundland and Labrador Route 3A

 Route 3A, also known as Team Gushue Highway, is a currently 6.6 km north-south freeway on the Avalon Peninsula of Newfoundland in the Canadian province of Newfoundland and Labrador.
-It straddles the line between the provinces two largest cities, the capital city of St. John's and the city Mount Pearl.
-It currently envisioned to run from the Outer Ring Road (Trans-Canada Highway/Route 1) to the interchange between Pitts Memorial Drive (Route 2) and the Goulds Bypass (Route 3), but currently only runs between Route 1 and Route 60 (Topsail Road).
+It straddles the line between the provinces two largest cities, the capital city of St. John's and the city of Mount Pearl.
+It's currently envisioned to run from the Outer Ring Road (Trans-Canada Highway/Route 1) to the interchange between Pitts Memorial Drive (Route 2) and the Goulds Bypass (Route 3), but currently only runs between Route 1 and Route 60 (Topsail Road).
 The highway also serves as an alternative to The Parkway.

 Although Route 3A is technically an alternate route of Route 3, it is the only alternate route in the province that does not connect to its "parent" route.

 Route description

 The Team Gushue Highway begins in the northwestern corner of St. John's at exit 45 of the Outer Ring Road (Trans-Canada Highway/Route 1) in a rural wooded area.
 It heads south through neighbourhoods to pass under Route 50 (Thorburn Road) before having an interchange with Goldstone Street and entering a business district.
 The highway now has an interchange with Kenmount Road near the Avalon Mall before passing through neighbourhoods again to have interchanges with Brier Avenue and Blackmarsh Road.
 Team Gushue Highway comes to its temporary southern end shortly thereafter at an interchange with Route 60 (Topsail Road) on the St. John's-Mount Pearl city line.

 The Route 3A designation is only signed at the interchange with Route 1 (TCH), with the rest of the highway signed only as Team Gushue Highway.